dawedawe/ferriby/README.md

 ferriby -g path_to_local_repository
 ```

-You can use ferriby with multiple repositories at once
+You can use ferriby with multiple repositories at once:

 ```shell
 ferriby -g local_path -gh owner/repo -g other_path -gh ...
 ```

+Use a custom config file path:

 ```shell
 ferriby -c config_file.json